Based on “Everybody Writes” by Ann Handley

 Then, create an objective for what you write.
 It forces you to see if you’re writing this for the reader or the writer.

 Here’s a typical scenario:

 Company XYZ is selling widget A. The marketing department receives the request to create a flyer that showcases all of the wonderful things about widget A and how great it is.
-They craft well-written bullets selling the reader on the features and benefits and why it’s so great.
-Add one clever headline, and insert a pretty picture of widget A by the graphics department and it’s done.
+So they craft well-written bullets selling the reader on the features and benefits and why it’s so great.
+Add one clever headline, and insert a pretty picture of widget A by the graphics department, and it’s done.

 Some would call this a sales flyer.
 I call this puking on the reader.
 Sorry for the visual.
-But, hold your own to puke.
+But hold the urge to puke.

 It’s not about you; it’s about the reader.
 What pain will widget A alleviate?
 How will it help them?

 Fix this by creating a story that serves the reader, empathizes with their pain, and invites them into the story.